Bridging the phenotype-target gap for molecular generation via multi-objective reinforcement learning: XMolRL Framework

 in which $ H(s;\theta)=-\sum_{t=1}^T p(a | a_{<t}; \theta)\cdot\log p(a | a_{<t}; \theta)$ denotes the entropy of the agent's action distribution over the next token.
 Maximizing this entropy encourages stochasticity in the policy, helping the agent avoid deterministic local optima and promoting molecular diversity.

-Taking the ranking loss and two regularization terms into the policy gradient loss, the overall objective enable jointly optimize molecular quality while preserving generative capacity.
+Taking the ranking loss and two regularization terms into the policy gradient loss, the overall objective enables the joint optimization of molecular quality while preserving generative capacity.
 The final loss function is defined as:

-where $\alpha$, $\beta$, and $\lambda$ are hyperparameters used to tradeoff the weights of the ranking loss, prior and entropy regularization, respectively.
+where $\alpha$, $\beta$, and $\lambda$ are hyperparameters used to balance the weights of the ranking loss, prior and entropy regularization, respectively.
+In this study, they are empirically tuned to 0.2, 0.8, and 0.1, respectively.

 In our practice, we employed the bidirectional GRUs as the backbone of MolVAE.
 Both the encoder and decoder were composed of three hidden layers of size 192.
-The ExpVAE adopted multiple forward-feed layers with sizes 512, 256, and 192, respectively.
+The ExpVAE adopted multiple feed-forward layers with sizes 512, 256, and 192, respectively.
 During the training of phenotypic generator, the Adam optimizer is used with a learning rate of 5e-4 and a dropout rate of 0.1.
 The maximum length of the generated SMILES strings was restricted to 100 characters.
-In the RL stage, both agent model was optimized using Adam optimizer with a reduced learning rate of 1e-4.
+In the RL stage, agent model was optimized using Adam optimizer with a reduced learning rate of 1e-4.
 The batch size for both stages was set at 64.
 Our model was implemented using PyTorch 2.3.0.
 The training and all evaluation experiments were conducted on a CentOS Linux 8.2.2004 (Core) system, equipped with a GeForce RTX 4090 GPU and 128GB of memory.